 T-Shirt Sale Fundraiser for Ukraine

-The Migration Club has been organizing fundraising efforts in support of the people of Ukraine.
-A T-shirt fundraiser will kick-off this week.
-You can see the T-Shirts in the attachment.
-The bright colors of the Ukrainian flag will hopefully raise awareness on our campus.
-Proceeds will go to UNICEF, an organization providing aid to children and families in Ukraine.
+The Migration Club organized fundraising efforts in support of the people of Ukraine and raise awareness of support on campus.
+Proceeds went to UNICEF, an organization providing aid to children and families in Ukraine.

 Lucía Osa-Melero battles for early childhood biliteracy in Pittsburgh: How My Midwestern Neighborhood Became 'Mi Barrio'